cardstack/boxel/README.md

 ## Running the Host App

+There exists a "dev" mode in which we can use ember-cli to host the card runtime host application which includes live reloads.
+Additionally, you can also use the realm server to host the app.

+### ember-cli Hosted App
-In order to run the host app:
+In order to run the ember-cli hosted app:

-1. `pnpm start` in the worker/ workspace to build the service worker
+1. `pnpm start` in the worker/ workspace to build the service worker (you can omit this step if you do not want service worker re-builds)
-2. `pnpm start` in the host/ workspace to serve the ember app
+2. `pnpm start` in the host/ workspace to serve the ember app.
+Note that this script includes the environment variable `REALM_BASED_HOSTING_DISABLED=true` which enables this type of build for the host app.
 3. `pnpm start:base` in the realm-server/ to serve the base realm (alternatively you can use `pnpm start:all` which also serves the base realm--this is convenient if you wish to switch between the app and the tests without having to restart servers)

 The app is available at http://localhost:4200.
 Click on the button to connect to your Local Realm, and then select the "cards/" folder within this project.
 Click "Allow" on the popups that ask for the ability to read and write to the local file system.

+> Note that the ember build for the ember-cli hosted app is not compatible with a realm server hosted model.
+If you wish to visit a realm server URL directly to view its app then you must use the "Realm server Hosted App" instructions described in the following section.
+### Realm server Hosted App
+In order to run the realm server hosted app:

+1. `pnpm start` in the worker/ workspace to build the service worker (you can omit this step if you do not want service worker re-builds).
+2. `pnpm start:build` in the host/ workspace to re-build the host app (this step can be omitted if you do not want host app re-builds)
+3. `pnpm start:base` in the realm-server/ to serve the base realm (alternatively you can use `pnpm start:all` which also serves the base realm--this is convenient if you wish to switch between the app and the tests without having to restart servers)

+You can visit the URL of each realm server to view that realm's app.
+So for instance, the base realm's app is available at `http://localhost:4201/base`.
+Additionally, we have enabled the server that hosts the base realm to also be able to host the local-realm app.
+To use the local realm visit: `http://localhost:4201/local`.

+Live reloads are not available in this mode, but you can just refresh the page to grab the latest code changes if you are running rebuilds (step #1 and #2 above).

 ### Card Pre-rendering